Josh Jung Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks 15th in the league.

-- The Red Sox have the 20th-ranked team ERA among all MLB pitching staffs (4.39).
+- The Red Sox's 4.41 team ERA ranks 19th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 110 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).

-- Bernardino starts for the first time this season for the Red Sox.

 © 2023 Data Skrive.
 All rights reserved.